 Vice President (VP) of Engineering and Managing Director of LN2 Hellas

-Dr. Emmanuel (Manolis) Frantzeskakis, Vice President (VP) of Engineering at LN2 and Managing Director at LN2 Hellas, has over two decades of experience in communications semiconductor product development and successful engineering team development.
-Dr. Frantzeskakis holds a degree from the Computer Engineering and Informatics Department of the University of Patras, Greece, as well as M.S and Ph.D. degrees in Electrical Engineering from the University of Maryland at College Park, USA.
-Dr. Frantzeskakis worked for Intracom SA, where he built the company’s DSP group and proved instrumental in the migration of the company’s wireless product line from discrete analog to integrated digital technology.
-Dr. Frantzeskakis then moved to Athena Semiconductors SA, where he coordinated technology transfer and the development of a MIMO 802.11n system in Bangalore, India.
-At this time, Dr. Frantzeskakis founded Hermes Technologies SA, where he was Managing Director and CTO.
-Hermes was the first company that successfully exploited multi-antenna techniques for WLAN.
-Most recently, Dr. Frantzeskakis worked for Broadcom Semiconductors as a Senior Principal Scientist, participating in the development of numerous IC products that have found their way to the world market, such as flavors of BT, BLE, FM radio and NFC.
+Dr. Emmanuel (Manolis) Frantzeskakis has over two decades of experience in communications semiconductor product development and successful engineering team development.
+Dr. Frantzeskakis holds M.S and Ph.D. degrees in Electrical Engineering from the University of Maryland.
+Dr. Frantzeskakis worked for Intracom SA, where he built the company’s DSP group and proved instrumental in the migration of the company’s wireless product line to integrated digital technology.
+He then moved to Athena Semiconductors SA, where he coordinated the development of a MIMO 802.11n system.
+Dr. Frantzeskakis founded Hermes Technologies SA, which was the first company that successfully exploited multi-antenna techniques for WLAN.
+Most recently, Dr. Frantzeskakis worked for Broadcom Semiconductors as a Senior Principal Scientist, participating in the development of numerous IC products that have found their way to the world market.
 Additionally, Dr. Frantzeskakis holds eleven patents and he has published more than twenty papers in refereed journals and conferences.

 Senior Vice President (SVP) of Business Development